What are the Differences between English and German marketing language?

 On the US website, it reads, “Sign up now to start your free sales trial” while in German “Start your personal free sales trial.
 Please fill in the form to start your free trial.
 Our team will contact you to make the most of your test version”.

 Until then, it is important to pay attention to the current market and possible fluctuations.
 Language is only one aspect of a website.
-A marketing strategy, and having a good translator who is experienced in marketing translations, can be a big benefit for companies to be able to localize their website accordingly.
+A marketing strategy, and having a good translator who is experienced in translations of marketing language differences, can be a big benefit for companies to be able to localize their website accordingly.
 Another aspect is the design of the website, which in addition to making all the resources available to everyone in the correct language and having a great knowledge of the target audience, is vital for success.

 The article has ben written by Mila-Theres Wendland for Pagination.com